 Kari took the stage with singer/comedian Dennis Lee on his State Fair tour in '07 and '08.
 She also entertained audiences performing with The Dennis Lee Show for two years at the annual Strawberry Festival in Plant City, Florida.
 In 2007 she returned from a USO tour with Nashville Star finalist, Laura Sullivan.
 The tour included stops in Hawaii, Japan, Guam, Diego Garcia, and Singapore where they put on shows for American troops stationed abroad.
 In her many travels Kari had the opportunity to open for various artists including Jake Owen, Pat Green, Wynonna Judd, and Billy Dean.

-Kari has toured with John Rich/Big $ Rich and has also played with artists such as Gretchen Wilson, Steel Magnolia's, Trace Adkins, and Joanna Smith.
+Kari has toured with John Rich/Big $ Rich and has also played with artists such as Gretchen Wilson, Steel Magnolia's and Trace Adkins.
 She has appeared in several music videos with John Rich and Big $ Rich as well as a commercial shot for college game day which was aired throughout the college football season in 2011 on ESPN.
 Kari also performed fiddle and backup vocals for John Rich on the Celebrity Apprentice Finale in May 2011.

 "There's nothing I would rather be doing than playing music", Kari says.
 "The Lord has blessed me to earn a living doing something I love!"
 Her smile and energy light up the stage, but what you notice the most is the fact that she just loves to play.